Campus example: Lindy Stoll | College of Letters & Science | Student-generated exam questions

 SCID: College of Letters and Science

-This is an activity we developed for the Spring 2017 semester of CHEM 104.
+We developed This activity for the Spring 2017 semester of CHEM 104.
 In preparation for mid-term exams, students were assigned topics by discussion section and instructed to generate possible exam questions on their assigned topics.
 (This was set up as a pre-class activity using a Google form linked to via the LMS.)
 The activity started with one question per student and culminated in a single "winning" question from each discussion section.
-These winning questions were then compiled into a single practice exam document and shared on the course LMS.
+These winning questions were compiled into a single practice exam document and shared on the course LMS.

 |Producing outputs that contain ideas that go beyond the presented information

 |Students select a topic from a provided list about an upcoming midterm and think about the features of a good exam-style question on this topic.

 |Students use a Google form to submit their questions as a pre-class activity and bring them to discussion class.